gyselroth/balloon-client-web/README.md

 * Inbuilt app system to support 3rd party apps (and core apps as well)
 * ...
 And more

+# Documentation
+Interested?
+How to deploy?
+Well please visit the [documentation](https://gyselroth.github.io/balloon-docs/).

 ## Requirements
 You need a running balloon server to operate the balloon web client.
 Please see [balloon](https://github.com/gyselroth/balloon) for further information.